susansilver/Image-Credit-Shortcode/readme.md

 *URL*

-Also very simple, just the url of your image.
+AThe url of your image.
 For example for an image on Flickr.

 url="http://www.flickr.com/photos/alesadam/3869366195/?rb=1"

 *WEBSITE*

-This is simple, just the name of the website where you grabbed the image from.
+The name of the website where you grabbed the image from.
 Most commonly I take mine from Flickr.
-To use the shortcode
-I would use the following.
+To use the shortcode I would use the following.

 website="Flickr"